xieyuheng/inner/note/00010-niklas-luhmann-s-remark-on-logical-truth.md

 the main principle of differentiation is functional.

-Which means subsystems are formed based on their functionality, such as politics, economy, research, military, eduction. but not based on family and village and so on.
+Which means subsystems are formed based on their functionality, such as politics, economy, research, military, eduction, but not based on family / village, aristocracy / people and so on.

 And because of this,
 the concept of logical truth and reasoning